dr-jpk/weather-forecast/final_report.md

 # Further modeling after rethinking the preprocessing

 As discussed at the end of the previous section on modeling, additional preprocessing steps are implemented to test, whether a better performance can be achieved.
-Several new stragtegies were implemented, which are listed here:
+Several new strategies were implemented, which are listed here:

 #### **1. Removing irrelevant data (space):**

 Remove all locations, where at least one feature contains exclusively NaN values.
 These features are almost exclusively the most important features for the RainTomorrow prediction (e.g. Sunshine, Humidity).
-This justifies to remove these locations, as including a station without any values for such important feature will most likely not improve the model.
+This justifies removing these locations, as including a station without any values for such important feature will most likely not improve the model.
 This leads to the reduction in the amount of locations from 49 to 26 as shown in the plot below.

 <img src="data/plots/map_of_locations_red_high_NaN_amount.png" width="600"/>

-In the plot red triangles mark locations that have to be dropped, due to the NaN features, whereas the circular black markes show the remaining 36 positions of weather stations.
-Note that 5 out of the remaining 26 stations have less than 50% entries without NaN values in all features, (some only 11%), 11 out of 26 locations have less then 70% entries without NaN in any of the features.
-This is still a siginificant fraction of NaN values, which has to be handled with care.
+In the plot red triangles mark locations that have to be dropped, due to the NaN features, whereas the circular black markers show the remaining 36 positions of weather stations.
+Note that 5 out of the remaining 26 stations have less than 50% entries without NaN values in all features, (some only 11%), 11 out of 26 locations have less than 70% entries without NaN in any of the features.
+This is still a significant fraction of NaN values, which has to be handled with care.
 Taking the average over nearby stations will be the chosen approach here.
 The table below shows the NaN fractions [%] of most important features (for the random forest with best performance) per location:

 | Location         |   Sunshine |   Humidity3pm |   Cloud3pm |   Pressure3pm |   WindGustSpeed |   Pressure9am |
 |:-----------------|-----------:|--------------:|-----------:|--------------:|----------------:|--------------:|